christophhart/hise_documentation/ui-components/floating-tiles/plugin/modulationmatrixcontroller.md

 - `:hover` when you hover the element
 - `:active` when you drag the element.
 This state is also used to render the static image that is dragged around the screen
+- `:checked` when the element is corresponding to the current modulation source connection.
+This is automatically engaged when you click on a dragger, but can also be changed [programmatically](/scripting/scripting-api/scriptmodulationmatrix#setcurrentlyselectedsource).

 There is also a predefined default icon (the draggable +) supplied as `dragPath` variable, but you can of course replace that with any other icon.